jsa4000/SideFX-HOUDINI/Projects/Procedural_Structure/Notes/Assets.md

 # Assets

-In this document will be documentated the tools that have been developed for the Structure Generator.
+This document will explain the tools developed for this particular project.
+This nodes-assets will be used as functions that do something in particular or generates something.